-That favourite old-school boozy dessert – Bananas Foster – but in a cheesecake - Caramel Banana Cheesecake with an oatmeal cookie crust.
+That favorite old-school boozy dessert - Bananas Foster - but in a cheesecake - Caramel Banana Cheesecake with an oatmeal cookie crust.

 If you like Bananas Foster, you will love this Caramel Banana Cheesecake.
 It's all those things, boozy bananas in a brown sugar and caramel sauce, but also, it is a cheesecake....

 .. because everything is better when it is knee-deep in a cheesecake 🙂